Soursop: Nutrition

 Raw soursop is 81% water, 17% carbohydrates, 1% protein, and has negligible fat (see table).
 In a reference amount of 100 g, the raw fruit supplies 276 kJ of food energy, and contains only vitamin C as a significant amount (23%) of the Daily Value, with no other micronutrients in appreciable amounts (table).

 Phytochemicals

-The compound annonacin is contained in the fruit, seeds, and leaves of soursop.
+The neurotoxin annonacin is contained in the fruit, seeds, and leaves of soursop.
 The leaves of Annona muricata contain annonamine, which is an aporphine-class alkaloid containing a quaternary ammonium group.
 The plant also contains lichexanthone, a compound in the xanthone class.